Early Admissions Students

 - College of DuPage is not responsible for determining if a course fulfills high school graduation requirements.

-- The grades earned for courses taken as an Early Admissions student will be permanent and recorded on the College of DuPage transcripts.
+- The grades earned for courses taken as an Early Admissions student will be permanent and recorded on the College of DuPage transcript.

-- The credits earned as an Early Admissions Student are often transferable to other post-secondary institutions.
+- The credits earned as an Early Admissions student are often transferable to other post-secondary institutions.
+View Transfer Program Information.

 - The grades earned at the end of the semester will determine your continued eligibility as an Early Admissions student for subsequent academic terms.

-- The Early Admissions process must be repeated each semester until the student either turns 18, graduates from high school or obtains a GED.
+- An Early Admissions student is required to obtain approval from an Admissions Representative every semester until the student either turns 18, graduates from high school or obtains a GED.

 Non-Discrimination Policy and Procedures